wpwupingwp/OGU/README.md

     scientific name of the species.
 It may contains subspecies name.
 * Accession

     The Genbank Accession number of the sequence.
-Do not contain version number.
+It does not contain version number of the record.
 * SpecimenID

     The ID of specimen of the sequence.
-May be empty.
+Usually it is empty.
 ## Output
 All results will be put in the output folder.
-If you didn't set output path by "-out", BarcodeFinder will create a folder named by current time, for example, "2018-11-19T16-41-59.330217".
+If you didn't set output path by "-out", BarcodeFinder will create a folder "Result".
 * _a_.gb

     The raw genbank file.
 The _a_ comes from the keyword of query.